hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

     * save the given parking lot
     * return status code 201 (Created)

-2. Given a ParkingLot: {"parkingLotID": "string", "capacity": "integer(1-100)"} which "parkingLotID" is repeated with other record in server
+2. Given a ParkingLot: {"parkingLotId": "string", "capacity": "integer(1-100)"} which "parkingLotId" is repeated with other record in server

     When POST to /parkinglots